-- 14.3 Competitors belong to the M19 or W19 category up to the end of the calendar year in which they reach the age of 19. - 14.4 Men competitors aged 40 or older or women competitors aged 35 or older belong to each category from the beginning of the calendar year in which they reach the given age. - 14.5 To qualify as an IARU World Championship, a minimum of six societies must have applied to participate. - 14.6 To establish any official category, a minimum of three societies must have entered. - 14.7 Each society may enter a team of up to three competitors in each category for classic competitions combined (3,5 and 144 MHz) and possibly up to another three competitors in each category for Sprint and Foxoring competitions combined.
+- 15.3 Competitors belong to the M19 or W19 category up to the end of the calendar year in which they reach the age of 19. - 15.4 Men competitors aged 40 or older or women competitors aged 35 or older belong to each category from the beginning of the calendar year in which they reach the given age. - 15.5 To qualify as an IARU World Championship, a minimum of six societies must have applied to participate. - 15.6 To establish any official category, a minimum of three societies must have entered. - 15.7 Each society may enter up to six competitors in total in each category.
+Each society may enter up to three competitors in each category for each competition.

-15. Training event
+16. Training / model event

-- 15.1 For training purposes the organising society shall offer a model event on both bands on the day prior to the first competition to demonstrate the transmitter features, the set-up of transmitters and antennas, the registering devices etc., which will be used in the competitions.
-If possible, the terrain type and map quality shall also be similar to the competitions. - 15.2 Competitors, Jury members, team officials, IARU officials and media representatives shall be invited to participate in the training event. - 15.3 Equal opportunities for training shall be offered to all societies. - 15.4 Transmitters, antennas, flags and registering devices used in the training event, their installation and setting shall be identical to those used in the competitions.
+- 16.1 For training purposes the organising society shall offer a model event on both bands on the day prior to the first competition to demonstrate the transmitter features, the set-up of transmitters and antennas, the registering devices etc., which will be used in the competitions.
+If possible, the terrain type and map quality shall also be similar to the competitions. - 16.2 Competitors, Jury members, team officials, IARU officials and media representatives shall be invited to participate in the training event. - 16.3 Equal opportunities for training shall be offered to all societies. - 16.4 Transmitters, antennas, flags and registering devices used in the training event, their installation and setting shall be identical to those used in the competitions.

-16. Starting order
+17. Starting order

-- 16.1 The start draw shall be supervised by an ARDF International Class Referee who is a member of the Jury.
+- 17.1 The start draw shall be supervised by an ARDF International Class Referee who is a member of the Jury.
 The start draw may be public or private.
 It may be made by hand or by computer.
-The start draw shall be done separately for each competition. - 16.2 The start list shall be published on or before the day prior to the competition and before the team officials' meeting. - 16.3 All competitors and teams correctly entered shall be drawn, even including competitors who might not have arrived at that time. - 16.4 The starting order shall be drawn at random.
-The draw shall be made in three starting groups (early, middle, late). - 16.5 Competitors from the same society and category may not start at the same time or consecutively.
-If they are drawn to start consecutively, the next competitor shall be inserted between them. - 16.6 The competitors within one category start at equal start intervals.
-The normal start interval is 5 minutes. - 16.7 All competitors of a particular category shall start in the same start corridor and at the beginning of the same minute of the 5-minute cycle. - 16.8 Competitors participating unofficially shall not start until 15 minutes after the last official competitor has started.
+The start draw shall be done separately for each competition. - 17.2 The start list shall be published on or before the day prior to the competition and before the team officials' meeting. - 17.3 All competitors and teams correctly entered shall be drawn, even including competitors who might not have arrived at that time. - 17.4 At the registration each team shall allocate its competitors to 3 starting groups, separately for each competition and each category.
+If a team fails to allocate its competitors to starting groups in time, competitors will be allocated in the order in which they are entered. - 17.5 The starting order shall be drawn at random.
+The draw shall be made in three starting groups (early, middle, late). - 17.6 Competitors from the same society and category may not start at the same time or consecutively.
+If they are drawn to start consecutively, the next competitor shall be inserted between them. - 17.7 The competitors within one category start at equal start intervals.
+The normal start interval is 5 minutes. - 17.8 All competitors of a particular category shall start in the same start corridor and at the beginning of the same minute of the 5-minute cycle. - 17.9 Competitors participating unofficially shall not start until 15 minutes after the last official competitor has started.

-17. Team officials' meeting
+18. Team officials' meeting

-- 17.1 A team officials' meeting shall be organised on the day prior to each competition.
+- 18.1 A team officials' meeting shall be organised on the day prior to each competition.
 This meeting shall start not later than 19.00 hours.
-The Chairman of the International Jury shall lead or supervise the meeting. - 17.2 All competition material (start number bibs, start lists, transport schedules, latest information, etc) shall be handed out well before the meeting starts. - 17.3 Team officials shall have the opportunity to ask questions during the meeting.
+The Chairman of the International Jury shall lead or supervise the meeting. - 18.2 All competition material (start number bibs, start lists, transport schedules, latest information, etc.) shall be handed out well before the meeting starts. - 18.3 Team officials shall have the opportunity to ask questions during the meeting.

-18. Terrain
+19. Terrain